frePPLe/frepple/doc/user-guide/model-reference/skills.rst

 ======

 A skill defines a certain property that can be assigned to resources.

-Each resource can have any number of skills.
+A resource can have any number of skills.

-A load models the association of an operation and a resource.
-A load can specify a skill required on the resource.
+The operationresource table associates an operation with a resource.
+In that table we can define a skill required on the resource.

 **Fields**

 ============ ================= ===========================================================
 Field        Type              Description
 ============ ================= ===========================================================
-name         non-empty string  | Name of the skill.
+name         non-empty string  | Unique name of the skill.
                                | This is the key field and a required attribute.
 resources    list of resources A read-only list of all resources having this skill.
 ============ ================= ===========================================================